 - industry associations

 - professional groups

 - government agencies

 - consumer/owner advocacy groups

-The certification outlined in this handbook is for candidates who are involved in the diagnostics of existing residential buildings.
-For a full listing of certifications, see the www.bpi.org/pros website.
+The certification outlined in this handbook is for Healthy Home Evaluators who are involved in the retrofit of existing residential buildings.
+For a full listing of certifications, see the www.bpi.org website.